Who Can Be A Guarantor For A Loan?

 Establishing good credit takes time and effort.
 You don’t want to do anything that could sabotage your credit scores, as this could affect your ability to secure future loans or credit.

 If the borrower defaults on the loan, your credit profile could be negatively impacted.
 That’s because you’ll be taking over the responsibility for the loan.
-And if you fail to cover the payments, your credit scores may be negatively affected.
+This situation can be exacerbated if you fail to cover the payments yourself.

 Ask The Borrower To Get Insurance